 As for weight, this protective, durable helmet weighs in at a very light 240 for the medium size.
 Sizes include Medium (55 to 59) and Large, (59 to 63).
 We like the Giro Air Attack cycling helmet and consider it an excellent all-purpose cycling helmet.

-The Air Attack provides you with an aerodynamic, quiet ride which minimizes air resistance, which is designed to take seconds off of your best time.
+The triathlon helmet provides you with an aerodynamic, quiet ride that minimizes air resistance, which is designed to take seconds off of your best time.

 - In-mold polycarbonate shell for durability and solid protection.

 - Wind Tunnel Technology supplies you with 6 internal channeling vents.

 - X-Static Padding for added comfort and antibacterial properties